top of page

 Simple, accessible, and syncs beautifully across devices.

 What I like most about Google Play Books is how easy it is to upload your own ePub/PDF files.
-It’s great for indie titles or ARCs you get outside the big platforms.
+It’s great for indie titles or ARCs that are not available on the big platforms.

 Plus, occasional sales on the Play Store mean you can snag some really good reads for super cheap.